 Follow the four-day itinerary for your first days.
 From Thimphu, a night in the Phobjikha valley will give you a chance to see Gangte Goemba and also view the rare and endangered black-necked cranes (November to February).
-Phobjikha is a great place to explore by mountain bike.
+Phobjikha is a great place to explore on foot.

 From Phobjikha, it's a day's drive over the Pele La to the superb dzong and museum at Trongsa and on to Jakar in Bumthang.
 Leave early, as there's lots to see en route, including the Nepali-style Chendebji Chorten, which is a perfect place for a picnic.

 The Bumthang valley is a great place for some hiking, so budget half a day to stretch your legs after a week's driving.
 From Jakar, it's a two-day drive back to Paro, so spend a night near Wangdue Phodrang.
-Alternatively, save some time by flying back from Bumthang to Paro and enjoy an extra day there.
+Better still, fly from Bumthang to Paro and enjoy an extra day there.

-If you intend to visit India in conjunction with Bhutan, consider driving from Thimphu or Paro to Phuentsholing instead of flying, which will add a day to the itinerary.
+If you intend to visit India in conjunction with Bhutan, consider driving from Thimphu or Paro to Phuentsholing instead of flying out of Paro; this will add a day to the itinerary.
 From here you are only a few hours from Darjeeling, Kalimpong and Sikkim, as well as the airport at Bagdogra, which has frequent flights to Delhi and Kolkata (Calcutta).

 - 16 Days

 It takes at least two weeks to make a trip out to the little-visited far east and we'd suggest throwing in a couple of extra days to allow for some rest and recuperation.